Attachment 1 5 863x1151

 Daily Lenten meditations can be found HERE

 Do you or someone you know need some assistance?
-Check our Food Resource and Severe Weather Resource pages.
+Check our Community Resources (This link will direct you to our SJC Partnership website)

 orange wave